-In spite of conflict observation about GLP-1 level after PD[26], there are several studies about plasma GLP-1 changes after PD.
-Ohtsuka et al[27] previously demonstrated that improved glucose metabolism after PD is mainly influenced by the improvement of insulin resistance.
-They observed significant increase of plasma GLP-1 after PD, however, the β-cell function even after removal of pancreatic head (reduced pancreatic volume) did not change.
-Muscogiuri, et al[28] evaluated the effect of duodenectomy on GLP-1 secretion after PD.
-They found that PPPD was associated with a remarkable increase in GLP-1 level which reached levels comparable with those observed after gastric bypass[29].
-Harmuth, et al[30] reported that conventional PD is associated with accelerated gastric emptying, enhancing postprandial GLP-1 release, and improving insulin sensitivity.
-The rapid transport of unabsorbed nutrients to the distal bowel triggers an enhanced release of GLP-1, resulting in improved glycemic control.
+Despite conflicting observations about GLP-1 levels after PD[26], several studies have investigated changes in plasma GLP-1 levels after PD.
+Ohtsuka et al[27] previously showed that improved glucose metabolism after PD was mainly influenced by improved insulin resistance.
+They observed significantly increased plasma GLP-1 levels after PD; however, even after removal of the pancreatic head (reduced pancreatic volume), β-cell function did not change.
+Muscogiuri et al[28] evaluated the effect of duodenectomy on GLP-1 secretion after PD.
+They found that PPPD was associated with a remarkable increase in GLP-1 levels, which reached levels comparable with those observed after gastric bypass[29].
+Harmuth et al[30] reported that conventional PD was associated with accelerated gastric emptying, enhanced postprandial GLP-1 release, and improved insulin sensitivity.
+The rapid transport of unabsorbed nutrients to the distal bowel triggers enhanced release of GLP-1, resulting in improved glycemic control.

-It is interest to note that it has been reported that GLP-1 agents for control of diabetes are associated with an increased risk of pancreatic cancer in patients with type 2 diabetes[31].
-However, recent study demonstrated that GLP-1 can harbor anticancer property against pancreatic cancer.
-GLP-1 receptor activation has an antitumour effect on human pancreatic cancers via inhibition of the PI3K/Akt pathway[32].
-In addition, activation of GLP-1 receptor was found to inhibits growth and promote apoptosis of human pancreatic cancer cell [33].
-PD-induced GLP-1 release can be used for future treatment of resected pancreatic head cancer, which remaining room for further investigation.
+Notably, GLP-1 agents used to control diabetes have been associated with an increased risk of pancreatic cancer in patients with type 2 diabetes[31].
+However, a recent study demonstrated that GLP-1 could harbor anticancer properties against pancreatic cancer.
+GLP-1 receptor activation has anti-tumor effects on human pancreatic cancers via inhibition of the PI3K/Akt pathway[32].
+Additionally, activation of the GLP-1 receptor was found to inhibit growth and promote apoptosis of human pancreatic cancer cells[33].
+PD-induced GLP-1 release can be used for future treatment of resected pancreatic head cancer, although further investigations are warranted.

 Alignment Effect of GI continuity

-In addition to direct effect by removing organ resection, pathophysiological change after PD will be also influenced by how to rearrange gastrointestinal alignment in reconstructive phase.
-Various methods of reconstruction as for gastrointestinal alignment have been reported in PD, such as Billroth I (Imanaga method)[34], Billroth II (Whipple and/or Child method)[35], Roux-en-Y loop fashion[36], additional Braun anastomosis[37], and retrocolic/ antecolic reconstruction[38].
-In clinical practice, DGE can be regarded as one of the reflections of pathophysiological changes after PD.
-Conflicting observations have been reported about the incidence of DGE, and exact mechanisms to explain the occurrence of DGE according to different reconstruction method remain to be investigated.
-However, there are accumulating high level of evidences on the incidence of DGE according to different gastrointestinal reconstructive methods following PD (Table 2).
+In addition to the direct effects of removing organ by resection, pathophysiological changes after PD will also be influenced by how the gastrointestinal alignment is rearranged in the reconstructive phase.
+Various methods for reconstruction, similar to gastrointestinal alignment, have been reported in PD, such as Billroth I (the Imanaga method)[34], Billroth II (the Whipple and/or Child method)[35], Roux-en-Y loop fashion[36], an additional Braun anastomosis[37], and retrocolic/ antecolic reconstruction[38].
+In clinical practice, DGE appears to represent the pathophysiological changes that occur after PD.
+Conflicting observations have been reported about the incidence of DGE, and the exact mechanisms to explain the occurrence of DGE according to different reconstruction method remain to be determined.
+However, robust evidence is accumulating about the incidence of DGE according to different gastrointestinal reconstructive methods following PD (Table 2).